bobby-palmer/quickclip/README.md

 # quickclip
 A directory book marker written in rust 🦀!
 ## Installation
 with cargo run : `cargo install quickclip`
+then create a new config file : `quickclip init`
 ## Usage
-- add new mark with `quickclip`
+- add new mark with `quickclip {NAME}`
-  - optionally pass a clip name argument as `quickclip {NAME}`
+  - if NAME is not specified, it will default to the folder name.
 - list all marks with `quickclip list`
 - remove a clip with ` quickclip remove {NAME}`
 - print a clip path with `quickclip goto {NAME}`